hamza3256/Revolut-Backend-Test/README.md

 #### Creat a customer:
 `POST` to `/customers` with body of form:
 ```
 {
-    "name": "The name of the customer",
+   "name":"The name of the customer",
-    "surname": "The surname of the customer"
+   "surname":"The surname of the customer"
 }
 ```